matthieubrunet/child-pages-shortcode/readme.txt

 * You can customize default HTML template on your plugin.
 * This plugin will be able to "excerpt" to the pages.

+The fork add the following features :
+* class parameter to specify the main div class
+* template_file to specify a particular template file
+* new %post_content% replacement tag to display the full content instead of the excerpt
+* add the childPages function to be used as the template tag

 = Example =

 Display child pages of the current page.
 `[child_pages width="33%"]`
+Template tag :
+childPages(array("id"=>3, "size"=>"25%", "width"=>"thumbs", "class"=>"my-child-page-class", "template_file"=>"my_template_file.php");

 = Args =